 How to take care of affordable binoculars?

 Have any ideas or even think about it?
 Well, many of us generally skip this part to take care of our binoculars.
 If you use an affordable binocular, then it requires proper care and maintenance mostly.
 But the fact is, many of us don’t know the steps, as well think keeping it in a locked drawer is safe as my younger brother did.
 Affordable binoculars have some limitations and they are not designed as high-end pairs, so they don’t have the built-in capability to withstand outside barriers.
 But if you want to use affordable binoculars that run like brand new for a long period, you have to do some extra steps to take care of them.

 What are the steps then?
 Well, there are no specific steps.
 I am going to discuss some steps, tips, and tricks here.
 You need to do them based on the binoculars type, condition of use, incident, and purposes.

 The first and foremost part of taking care of a binocular whether it is affordable or expensive is proper cleaning.
-Also, you should clean them regularly.
+You should clean them regularly.
 There are some techniques and steps for binocular cleaning such as-

 Wipe the metal and rubber parts

 It’s common to get the metal parts dirty after a long hiking, wildlife viewing, birding, or other outdoor activities.
 You need to wipe the metal parts using clean tissue or a soft camel brush.
 Don’t use direct water to wipe or wash them.
 For the rubber part, you can use wet tissues to get off the dirt easily.
 Then use a dry tissue or soft towel to wipe the rubber armor and dry them in normal airflow.

 Clean the lens

 You should use a soft brush to clean the lens.
 We recommend using camel brushes which are appropriate to dislodge the small sand particles and grit.
 During cleaning, hold the binoculars upside down.
 As a result, the dirt, and sand particles fall away from the lens of the binocular.
 Then use a soft brush to clean the rest of the dirt on the lens surface.
 If something oily is found on the lens, use a folded tissue to soak the oil.
 Similarly, if there are some spots or fingerprints on the lens of the binocular, use a few drops of binocular lens cleaner on the lens.
 Then gently wipe the lens using a soft tissue.
 You should clean your binoculars after every use to keep them up to date.

 Clean the internal part

 To clean the dirt of internal parts, never attempt to open the binoculars.
 This may cause an imbalance in the alignment of the internal parts.
-Most of the affordable binoculars, like under $100, don’t provide a warranty or customer service.
+Most of the affordable binoculars under $100, don’t provide a warranty or customer service.
 So if you think dirt goes inside, take the pair to the professionals.

 Clean the harness and neck strap